ekeren/react-wing-workshop/02-api.md

   </details>

 You can now use different options to see that your api gateway is working:
+- When `wing run backend/main.w` is running you can:
   - Run tests from the Wing Console
-- Run tests using the cli `wing test api.main.w`
-- Interactively test the `/hello` endpoint from Wing Console
+  - Interactively test the `/hello` endpoint from within the Wing Console
   - Interactively test the `/hello` endpoint using your browser
+- Run tests using the cli `wing test backend/main.w`

+## Conclusion

+Great, you just finished creating a simple hello world web service